-The Slow Shutter Speed Dial offers speeds between 1/25 and 1 sec., T (Time) and X, by turning the dial to the correct position so that the required speed registers uppermost opposite the Index Mark.
-The Dial is locked only at 25; to release it, press spring lock with your thumbnail and turn the Dial to your left.
+The Slow Shutter Speed Dial will offer speeds between 1/25 to 1 sec. and T (Time) by turning the dial to the correct position so that the required speed registers uppermost opposite the index mark.
+The Dial is locked only at 25, to release it press Spring Lock with your thumbnail and turn the Dial to your left.
 Be sure that the High Shutter Speed Dial is set at 25-1 (1/25 sec.).

-NOTE: Speeds between 1/25, 1/8, 1/4, 1/2 and 1 sec. may be obtained by setting the dial to the estimated position.
+NOTE: Speeds intermediate between 1/25, 1/8, 1/4, 1/2 and 1 sec. may be obtained by setting the dial to the estimated position.